 (5) Death.
 When an attorney dies, the attorney’s client must promptly notify the clerk of the Supreme Court in writing and serve a copy of the notice on any adverse parties.
-The notice shall state that the client has retained new counsel or that the client will proceed without counsel if such is permitted under Rule 46A.
+The notice must state that the client has retained new counsel or that the client will proceed without counsel if such is permitted under Rule 46A.